 By Rick Clancy / Senior Director, Public Relations, Rio SEO

-In my PR role here at Rio SEO and parent company Covario, I was flattered when the editor of Street Fight magazine recently asked for tips and best practices from our team at Rio SEO’s social technologies unit for an article about reaching out to online influencers.
+In my PR role here at Rio SEO and parent company Covario, I was flattered when the editor of Street Fight magazine recently asked for tips and best practices from our team at Rio SEO’s social technologies unit for an article about influencer outreach.

 What stood out overall in the resulting article was that the expert advice extended well beyond merely reaching influencers and engaging with them.
 It addressed the longer-term goal of keeping the engagement, loyalty and trust going over an extended period of time.

-And while a couple tips from Thomas Kim, product manager at Rio Social, were integrated into one in the published article – about providing full disclosure and being thankful – there were several good, actionable insights provided to the editor by both Tom and Anna Jones, Rio account director, which I believe are worth sharing as well.
+The published article included a couple of tips from Thomas Kim, product manager at Rio Social.
+They were about providing full disclosure and being thankful.
+In addition, both Tom and Anna Jones, Rio account director, provided several good, actionable insights to the editor, which I share below.

-- Always disclose in any kind of influencer outreach that you’re the brand/marketer and if any kind of compensation is involved.
+- Always disclose in any kind of influencer outreach that you’re the brand/marketer.
+Mention any kind of compensation involved.
 Don’t try to be tricky or sneaky in fostering advocacy.

 - Provide the influencer with guidelines, e.g. what’s acceptable and unacceptable in promoting on your brand.